GoogleCloudPlatform/gradle-appengine-plugin/README.md

 soon as the server has started.
 When false, this task blocks until the local development server is stopped (defaults to false).
 * `warDir`: Web application directory used for local development server (defaults to `build/exploded-war`).
 * `disableUpdateCheck`: Disables the Google App Engine update check if set to true.
-* `debug`: Enables remote JVM debugging if set to true.
+* `jvmFlags`: The JVM flags to pass on to the local development server.
+The data type is a `List`.
 * `debugPort`: The TCP port the JVM listens on for remote debug connections (defaults to 8000).
 * `downloadSdk`: Downloads the Google App Engine SDK defined by the configuration name `gaeSdk` and explodes the artifact into
 `build/exploded-gae-sdk` (defaults to false).
 If set to `true` the given SDK is used for running all plugin tasks which